Deltakit/deltakit/README.md

 ## Quick Start - Performing a QEC experiment on a local machine

 `deltakit` provides convenience functionalities to help designing and executing complete QEC pipelines.
 Typical QEC experiments start by defining an encoding process from a quantum circuit and a code chosen from a standard family, parametrised in a logical basis.
-For instance, here we use the [toric code](https://en.wikipedia.org/wiki/Toric_code#Generalizations) from the [Calderbank–Shor–Steane](https://en.wikipedia.org/wiki/CSS_code) (CSS) family.
-The next step is to declare a QPU instance together with a noise model to compile the circuit to.
-This produces a QPU compliant noisy circuit that we can finally apply the decoding process onto.
-This last step uses [Minimum Weight Perfect Matching](https://en.wikipedia.org/wiki/Matching_(graph_theory)) based decoder available in the [PyMatching](https://github.com/oscarhiggott/PyMatching) library.
+For instance, here we use the [rotated surface code](https://errorcorrectionzoo.org/c/rotated_surface) from the [Calderbank–Shor–Steane](https://en.wikipedia.org/wiki/CSS_code) (CSS) family.
+The next step is to declare a QPU instance together with a noise model and a native gate set to compile the circuit to.
+This produces a QPU compliant noisy circuit that can be executed either on numerical simulators (_i.e._ [Stim](https://github.com/quantumlib/Stim)) or physical hardware to generate noisy bitstrings.
+The final step is to apply the decoding process on these bitstrings.
+In the following example, the [Minimum Weight Perfect Matching](https://en.wikipedia.org/wiki/Matching_(graph_theory)) based decoder available in the [PyMatching](https://github.com/oscarhiggott/PyMatching) library is used correct the circuit and generate relevant result metrics like the logical error probability (LEP).

 ```python
 from deltakit.circuit.gates import PauliBasis